-Due to decreasing investments in the LCF scenario, all industries will be displaced by the final year of analysis, which corresponds to a loss of more than 11,000 jobs in petroleum fuels between 2019 and 2050 (Figure 55).
-In the same period, the AT scenario will lead to a loss of 10,000 jobs across all industries, leaving more than 1,300 total jobs in 2050 (Figure 56).
+Decreasing investments in the LCF scenario will correspond to a loss of almost 11,000 jobs in petroleum fuels between 2019 and 2050, leaving 180 jobs in the final year of analysis (Figure 55).
+In the same period, the AT scenario will lead to a loss of 10,000 jobs across all industries, leaving more than 1,060 total jobs in 2050 (Figure 56).
 In both scenarios, induced and other supply chain, which represent approximately 80 percent of petroleum fuels, will drive the displacement.